 In this BusinessBecause Breakdown, we explore the Stanford MBA class profile, covering GMAT scores, diversity statistics, and students' previous experiences.

-The average age of the Stanford MBA class of 2022 is 28.
-The entering students are also plucked from two distinct undergraduate majors: 37% of the class majored in engineering, mathematics, or natural sciences; 44% majored in humanities and social sciences.
-18% of the class are also business majors.
+The entering students of the Stanford MBA class of 2023 are plucked from two distinct undergraduate majors: 25% of the class studied engineering; 22% majored in economics; 15% majored in social sciences.
+15% of the class are also business majors.

 Stanford has also focused its attention on diversity, breaking the class demographic down on a more granular level than in previous years.
-There are 66 countries represented in the class, with 70 languages spoken.
-35% of students are classed as international.
+There are 63 countries represented in the class; 47% of students are classed as international.

-Among the U.S. citizens and permanent residents in the MBA Class of 2022, 212 identify as White; 92 as Asian American; 39 as Hispanic or Latino; 31 as Black or African American; and 6 as Native American or Native Hawaiian/Pacific Islander.
+Among the U.S. citizens and permanent residents in the MBA Class of 2023, 61% identify as White; 30% as Asian; 12% as Hispanic or Latino; 10% as Black or African American; and 2% as Native American or Native Hawaiian/Pacific Islander.

 The GMAT scores of an MBA class are a benchmark for the academic excellence you’ll have to showcase if your MBA application is to be successful.